New green saplings showing early growth, representing the foundational stages growth found in therapy

 What I Can Bring (15%)

 I hope this breakdown helps you see that while interventions and techniques play a role, the heart of therapy lies in the mindset you bring, the strengths within you, and the trust we build together.
-That’s why I invest so authentically into our relationship—it’s the foundation for healing and growth.

 Give It Time